Maurice Ash: Dartington Hall

 After the war, Young introduced him to the Dartington Hall Trust.
 The rundown 1,000 acre (4 km2) estate of Dartington, near Totnes in Devon, had been bought by Leonard and Dorothy Elmhirst in the 1920s.
 With ideas from the philosopher Rabindranath Tagore and money Dorothy Elmhirst inherited from her family (the American Whitneys) the Elmhirsts rescued a medieval hall and developed the estate, creating craft workshops and founding a famous design school.

 After farming in Essex, Ash was interested in the postwar plans for new towns such as Welwyn Garden City and joined the Town and Country Planning Association (TCPA), becoming its chairman and later its vice-president.
 The TCPA published the influential magazine Bulletin of Environmental Education.
 Ash promoted enlightened development.
 Before leaving Essex for Devon, Ash founded the Harlow art trust.

 Ash became chairman of the Dartington Trust in 1972.
 While some Dartington activities were given up, others started.
 Dartington glass and the Schumacher College continued.
 Ash also backed a magazine called The Vole.

 In writing about the great private estates which followed the dissolution of the English monasteries, Ash argued that they had been failures in any civilizing sense.
 Monasteries had been centres of learning and innovation.
 He argued for re-establishing such communities.

 Broadly, his philosophy followed Wittgenstein and rejected Descartes.

+Sharpham Estate & The Sharpham Trust

+Maurice & his wife Ruth bought The Sharpham Estate, at Ashprington near Totnes in Devon in 1962, and moved there with their young family.

+They set about developing the Sharpham Estate as a rural community and adding value to farming products by turning the Jersey cows’ milk into cheese, as well as planting a vineyard and making the grapes into quality English wine.

+In 1982, Ruth and Maurice founded The Sharpham Trust as a charity, which had as its basis a marrying of Eastern and Western philosophy.
+Maurice was much influenced by Wittgenstein and Buddhism.

+The Sharpham Trust was tasked with caring for Sharpham House and Estate and taking forward Maurice and Ruth’s passions including the arts, Buddhism, conservation and rural regeneration.

+The Trust continues today, offering mindfulness retreats, courses & events, whilst rewilding the Sharpham Estate, which is now designated as organic.